Leadership Nomination

 Nomination Process

-a four-page questionnaire that must be filled out and returned by a deadline,
+• a questionnaire that must be filled out and returned by a deadline,

-Once the questionnaire is completed, a personal interview will be scheduled with the nominee and two deacons or deaconesses to discuss the appropriateness and timing of their nomination.
-Nominees will begin theological training in January once they have been recommended.
-Reference letters are also used in this determination process.
+Once the questionnaire is completed, a personal interview will be scheduled with the nominee and church leadership to discuss the appropriateness and timing of their nomination.
+Nominees approved by the session to move forward will begin theological training in January.

 After the theological training, a second personal interview and a group theological and doctrinal interview takes place.
 The Session then votes on each nominee.
 All nominees who are approved to stand for election will then be voted on by the congregation.
-Nominees who are voted in are then installed in May, begin their term in June for an initial three-year term.
+Nominees who are voted in our next congregation meeting, and begin their initial three-term in term.

 Qualifications to consider

-Compatibility: Candidates need to understand and align with Redeemer East Harlem's vision, mission, and values.
+• Compatibility: Candidates must understand and align with Redeemer East Harlem's vision, mission, and values.

-Comprehension: Candidates need to understand and accept Redeemer East Harlem's convictions about theology and church government.
+• Comprehension: Candidates must understand and accept Redeemer East Harlem's convictions about theology and church government.
 This involves a commitment to the Bible’s authority, to the Presbyterian form of church government, and to the Westminster standards.

 Training Schedule